wenzelm/slidr-sloppr/README.md

 <a name="updates"></a>
 # Update log

+## 23/03/2021
+- SLIDR 1.1.4: fixed compatibility issue with awk version <4.0; added dustmasking to tails to reduce computational burden of repetitive tails; reduced R memory usage for highly repetitive data; re-tuned strandedness inference (more conservative)
+- SLOPPR 1.1.3: fixed bugs when using single-end data; added *quality* attribute to operon GFF to flag provisional operons with missing upstream genes

 ## 19/02/2021
 - SLIDR 1.1.3: added option to choose distance-based or abundance-based greedy clustering (DGC, AGC); fixed out-of-memory errors with large datasets; added gzip support for genome/transcriptome and annotations
-- SLOPPR 1.1.2: improved gene-curation algorithm; now splits consecutive exons if reads are shorter than exon length; added gzip support for genome and annotations; fixed compatibility issue with SUBREAD 2.0.1; added TPM to output GFF
+- SLOPPR 1.1.2: improved gene-curation algorithm: now splits consecutive exons if reads are shorter than exon length; added gzip support for genome and annotations; fixed compatibility issue with SUBREAD 2.0.1; added TPM to output GFF

 ## 01/02/2021